zalyoung/gitlab-handbook/content/handbook/security/security-assurance/governance_and_field_security_team_charter.md

 - Breaking complex requests into smaller manageable components
 - Deployment of new Security Assurance technologies and integration with existing technologies

-### Internal Security Evangelism
+### Policies and Awareness

-- Policy and procedure management
+- Policy and standard management
-- Security awareness and training for internal team members
+- Security awareness and role-specific training for internal team members

 ### Compliance Monitoring and Oversight